 How flexible is the day to day structure?

 With at least two rest days and the potential for three, there is plenty of scope for adjusting the day to day structure to suit the demands of your life.

 Always try to schedule in a rest day before and after any of the sessions.
 The only exception to this is the longer weekend ride where a steady paced ride follows the harder Saturday effort.
 If you think you will struggle to get out twice at the weekend, prioritise the Saturday ride.
 Quality is more important than quantity, so don’t be tempted to try and squeeze all of the workouts in if you can’t allow the corresponding amount of rest and recovery time.

 What happens at the end of the plan?

 The final lower volume week should deliver you feeling fresh and ready to climb, you can substitute either of the weekend rides with your target event.
-If you feel you require a longer taper, follow Week 4 with the event week session from our modular plan.
-You should also follow a tough event with the post-event week session from the modular plan before starting to build again.
+If you feel you require a longer taper, follow Week 4 with the event week session from our In season plan.
+You should also follow a tough event with the post-event week session from the In season plan before starting to build again.